nwthomas/yoink/README.md

 ## ACKNOWLEDGEMENTS

-- Huge thanks to my capstone project team in my code bootcamp for starting me down the Web3 and Solidity path
+- Thanks to my capstone project team in my code bootcamp for starting me down the Web3 and Solidity path
 - Thank you to Twitter for building a version of profile pictures that I got FOMO over